 Recent Courses Taught

 BIS 283: Introduction to Law (Law and Society)

 BIS 353: Human Rights in Theory and Practice

 BIS 414: Special Topics in Human Rights: Freedom of Movement

 My research agenda is concerned with ordinary people’s movements—both physical and political—and how they confront law and state power in quotidian and spectacular ways.
 I am currently working on a book about Palestinian public transportation in the West Bank as a productive site of social struggle, where popular demands for freedom are expressed through implied and overt challenges to settler colonialism.
 I have previously worked on a study about the way college students of Middle Eastern descent organized to influence the way they are racialized and express their racial identities.

-Vehicles of Resistance: Rebellious Transit in the Palestinian West Bank.
+Vehicles of Decolonization: Subversive Transit in the Palestinian West Bank.
 In-progress manuscript.

-"Of Boxes and Pen: Forged and Forging Racial Categories at a Wartime U.S. University" in Arshad I. Ali & Tracy L. Buenavista, Eds., At War!
-Challenging Racism, Materialism, and Militarism in Education.
-Forthcoming, 2017.
+"Of Boxes and Pen: Forged and Forging Racial Categories at a Wartime U.S. University" in Arshad I. Ali & Tracy L. Buenavista, Eds., Education at War: The Fight for Students of Color in America's Public Schools.
+2018.
 Fordham University Press.

 Review of Race in the Shadow of Law: State violence in contemporary Europe by Eddie Bruce-Jones.
-Forthcoming, 2017.
-Race & Class.
+Oct.
+2017.
+Race & Class 59(2).

 Co-edited with William I. Robinson.
 We Will Not Be Silenced: The Academic Repression of Israel’s Critics.
 2017.
 AK Press (U.S.) and Pluto Press (U.K.).